FRCTeam1073-TheForceTeam/viper/doc/windows-install.md

       - Most of the defaults are probably fine to start with.
       - Use the documentation comments for guidance about any setting you want to change.
       - Static IP and DHCP settings aren't supported on Windows, so don't try to enable them.
+      - Setting up password protection doesn't work on *some* Windows computers.
+If the installation script hangs when asking for passwords, set `GUEST_USER=""`, `SCOUTING_USER=""`, and
+`ADMIN_USER=""` which will disable passwords for the web interface entirely.
 1. Run the installation script again to finish up the installation: `./script/install.sh`

 ## Limitations